SMB1998/probable-pancake/README.txt

         https://www.python.org/ftp/python/3.8.8/python-3.8.8-amd64.exe

-#We can chen the python version = 3.8.8 using using the flag --verson
+#We can chen the python version = 3.8.8 using using the flag --verson, type the following into the Command Promt (cmd)

         $ python --version
         sould appear:  Python 3.8.8